Robert Morris Colonials men's ice hockey: History

 In 2006–07, the Colonials improved yet again, finishing 14–19–2.
 On January 7, 2007, the Colonials beat nationally ranked Notre Dame for their first ever victory over a ranked team.
-The squad advanced to the CHA tournament final, where they came up just short of qualifying for their first ever NCAA Tournament against Alabama–Huntsville.
+The squad advanced to the CHA tournament final, where they came up just short of qualifying for their first ever NCAA tournament against Alabama–Huntsville.
 The Colonials jumped out to a 4–0 first period lead and looked set for their first conference championship before the Chargers mounted a frantic comeback that ended with a 5–4 overtime victory.

 It was more of the same for the Colonials over the next two years.
 In 2007–08, the squad finished a school-record 15–15–4 (including a win over #8 ranked Boston University) but again came up short in the CHA tournament.
 In 2008–09, the school finished only 10–19–7 before reaching the CHA tournament final against Bemidji State.
 Once again, the Colonials were left heartbroken, as they lost in overtime for the second time in three years.

-By this time, it was clear that the CHA would soon disband.
+By this time, it was clear that the CHA men's division would soon disband.
 In 2006, Air Force left the league, leaving the conference with only five teams (one short of the six required to retain the NCAA autobid).
 Given two years to keep their autobid before losing it, the CHA began the search for a sixth member – likely a club team, as all current Division I teams were already in a conference.
 After no school expressed interest in joining, Wayne State announced just prior to the 2007–08 season that they would disband their team following the season.
 Following Wayne State's departure, saving the CHA was all but impossible, and Robert Morris applied for membership into Atlantic Hockey (AHA).
 In January 2009, the AHA announced that both RMU and Niagara's applications were unanimously approved, paving the way for the schools to join the conference for the 2010–11 season.
 Robert Morris and Penn State were the hosts of the inaugural Three Rivers Classic NCAA hockey tournament at the Consol Energy Center in December, 2012.

 On May 26, 2021, Robert Morris University announced it would be cutting the men's and women's ice hockey programs.
 On December 17, 2021, it was announced the program would be reinstated for the 2023–24 season.